aragon/protocol/docs/4-entry-points/6-payments-book.md

 - **Inputs:**
     - **Period ID:** Period identification number
     - **Token:** Address of the token being claimed
 - **Authentication:** Open.
-Implicitly, only guardians that have certain amount of ANJ tokens activated during the requested period can call this function
+Implicitly, only guardians that have certain amount of ANT tokens activated during the requested period can call this function
 - **Pre-flight checks:**
     - Ensure that the requested period has already ended
     - Ensure that the sender has not claimed their fees for the requested period before